Aesthetic Experience in the Theatre Series: Theatre of the Absurd

 In Ionesco's Le Roi Se Meurt [usually translated as Exit the King but, literally, The King is Dying] first performed 66 years later, we encounter a different King.
 King Bérenger is portrayed as a King of once mythical power: he is portrayed variously as having lived for hundreds of years, as Prometheus, as a greater inventor than Icarus, as Shakespeare, as having founded the great cities of the world, as having invented the oceans and mountains, as commanding the weather, and as having created the sun.
 In short, the King is characterised as having been the Creator and, in all other respects, the creator of human invention.

-The consequence of the King's extinction is expressed by the maid Juliette: "La terre s'effondre avec lui.
+The consequence of the King's extinction is expressed by the maid Juliette: 'La terre s'effondre avec lui.
 Les astres s'évanouissent.
 L'eau disparaît.
-Disparaissent le feu, l'air, un univers, tant d'univers."
+Disparaissent le feu, l'air, un univers, tant d'univers.'
 [The earth collapses with him.
 The stars fade.
 Water, fire, air, the universe, every universe disappears] (Ionesco, 1963, p.116).
-At the same time so does everybody else.
+At the same time, so does everybody else.
 The population of his kingdom once numbered nine billion inhabitants but at the beginning of the play, this has been reduced to less than a thousand.
 Toward the end of the play, there are only those in the throne room.
 Then, these start to disappear as well.

 Marie says "Je ne suis plus rien s'il m'oublie ... je ne peux plus exister" I'm no more if he forgets me ...
 I can no longer exist (Ionesco, 1963, p.120).

 The play ends with the slow dissolution of everything, every character, the last vestiges of the throne room, the King himself, leaving only a grey light.
 The simplest interpretation of this disappearance of everything with the fading of the King would be to suggest that this is the fading of the world that the King has known; with his death is lost his knowledge.
-The King fervently hopes to be remembered which suggests that he will be survived and Marguerite claims the way the universe is being extinguished is the proof that his universe is not unique.
+The King fervently hopes to be remembered, which suggests that he will survive and Marguerite claims the way the universe is being extinguished is the proof that his universe is not unique.
 When asked to look in the mirror, he says:

 LE ROI: Je me vois.
 Derrière toute chose, je suis.
 Plus que moi partout.
 Je suis la terre, je suis le ciel, je suis le vent, je suis le feu.
 Suis-je dans tous les miroirs ou bien suis-je le miroir de tout?